 Usual treatments for depression

 It is important that the depression symptoms of SAD should be treated in the same way as any kind of depression.
 These include antidepressant medicines and various forms of talking (psychological) treatments such as cognitive behavioural therapy (CBT).
-These usual depression treatments are discussed in the leaflet dealing with depression.
+See separate leaflet called Depression for more details.

 Light therapy for seasonal affective disorder